 Sharing operational data real-time is new to most terminals and can have commercial side effects.

 Our industry is steeped in a business model that encourages information asymmetry amongst players in the logistics chain.
 The nature of the products being shipped lends it susceptible to price speculation in trading markets.
 The structure of contracts used in shipping also does not promote transparency as users often report that information-sharing is used against them in claims and litigations.

 This is changing though.
-Calls for increased information-sharing between participants of a port call from end-users and drivers of the supply chain is growing.
+Calls for increased information-sharing between participants of a port call from end-users and drivers of the supply chain are growing.
 There are already contractual clause structures that have been developed to facilitate Just-In-Time arrivals.
-Case in point is BIMCO’s Virtual arrival clause (2013) and STM clause (2018).
+A case in point is BIMCO’s Virtual arrival clause (2013) and STM clause (2018).
 This sets a framework for industry players to inculcate JIT arrivals into their charter parties.

-Terminals are usually not feeling the pain of information not being available.
+Terminals usually do not feel the pain of information not being available.

 The role of the terminal in the port call process is usually the supplier of data.
 If you look at it from a process perspective, it looks as follows:

 Supplier –> Process step –> Customer

 I.e. for the Estimated Time of Arrival that would be: